Georgeondigo/Capstone-Project-1---Online-Resume/README.md

 # html-portfolio
-This is a resume written using the  html containing ay infomation
+This is a resume written using the  html containing my infomation